 In the past few years media experts and observers have been talking about the end of television.
-However, TV is still well and alive in Asia, as well as in Indonesia.
+However, TV is still well and alive in southeast Asia, including Indonesia.
 General audience research on media consumption in cities of Java and outside Java shows that television is still the main medium used by the 95% people of Indonesia.
 But that is not the only story that has emerged about TV audiences.

 While TV is still relevant, the way audiences watch television content is no longer the same.
 There are 2 major shifts which have emerged: